Robert Bender and friends are fed up with everyone's bullshit.

 Canada Post would neither confirm nor deny that mailing feces is allowed, but the practice does appear to meet its guidelines on biological matter, as long as it's not poisonous or infectious, won't soil other mail or postal equipment, or emit an offensive odor, and is packaged properly.
 The US Postal Service has actually gone on record to say that "yes, [poop] can be mailed," but it needs to meet its "strict guidelines."

 Incredi-Bull's material gets collected from a cattle breeder in the Ottawa area, and then pasteurized to kill all the bacteria, and get rid of the smell.
 "You can bet that someone, somewhere, is going to put down a bar bet about eating this stuff," Bender says.
-"We figured yeah, people in bars do stuff like that, so we sterilize it to actual standards for medical sterilization."
+"We figured, yeah, people in bars do stuff like that, so we sterilize it to actual standards for medical sterilization."

 Weingarten says that any case would have to prove not only that it was a real threat, but also that it was done with malicious intent or recklessness.

-"It's probably going to be an inconvenience and the person's probably not going to be happy, but I think it would be a very unusual circumstance for it to really amount to a criminal charge," he says.
+"It's probably going to be an inconvenience, and the person's probably not going to be happy, but I think it would be a very unusual circumstance for it to really amount to a criminal charge," he says.
 "Courts don't like to deal with things that are jokes or pranks in a criminal context."

 "This is clearly a joke product, with humor as intent.
 It has been sterilized, it has been treated in ways that make it innocuous," says Bender.
 "From a social standpoint, we don't want to be party to bullying or things that could come out of what I would call inappropriate motivation for protest."

 He says business has been solid so far.
-Incredi-Bull keeps its sales numbers private, but he says they're currently processing their third 110-pound lot of raw material (each "greeting card" uses between 0.7 and 1.7 oz).
+Incredi-Bull keeps its sales numbers private, but he says they're all currently processing their third 110-pound lot of raw material (each "greeting card" uses between 0.7 and 1.7 oz).
 The company's already planning to scale up, including eventually introducing a new "bullshit detector" product.
 Not hard, since Bender says there's "no shortage" of bullshit in Canada.

-"It's an annoying feature of life and I think in some ways corrosive.
+"It's an annoying feature of life ,and I think in some ways corrosive.
 There are a lot of people who are fed up with the constant amount of abuse they get from being on the receiving end of bullshit."

 Follow Adam Feibel on Twitter.